 A key point of CARM is that all financial risk will now be borne by the importer.
 The Importer of Record (IOR) will be required to have a client self-service portal account, and their own security bond in place in order to enjoy Release Prior to Payment (RPP) privileges, and manage their payments to CBSA directly.
 The customs broker will transmit the amounts owing into your online account, for your own action.
 This is a large change for importers who are not used to managing payments with CBSA separately from their customs brokerage service charges.

 Can I Delegate Access To My Customs Broker?

 Yes, the portal does allow for third party delegation of account, where importers can choose to provide access to their customs broker(s) at agreed-upon levels of importer information exposure.
-This is where a customs broker could potentially continue to manage payments on your behalf.
-However, this may require a discussion between importers and their customs brokers regarding the scope of service and potential service fees.
 The CARM client self-service portal will revolutionize the customs broker/importer relationship, and change the way we do business together.

 What Are RPP Privileges?

 CARM will focus on moving to importer liability for the Release Prior to Payment (RPP) privileges, meaning:

 - Liability will be established at the importer level.